Sparse Nonnegative Tensor Factorization and Completion with Noisy Observations: Introduction

-Due to exploiting the intrinsic structure of the underlying tensor data, which contains correlation in different modes, NTF has also been widely applied in a variety of fields, see, e.g., \cite{ chi2012tensors, hong2020generalized, morup2008algorithms, pan2021orthogonal, veganzones2015nonnegative}.
+Due to exploiting the intrinsic structure of the underlying tensor data, which contains correlation in different modes, NTF has also been widely applied in a variety of fields, see, e.g., \cite{ chi2012tensors, hong2020generalized, pan2021orthogonal, veganzones2015nonnegative}.
 There are some popular NTF approaches, such as nonnegative Tucker decomposition \cite{li2016mr}, nonnegative CANDECOMP/PARAFAC (CP) decomposition \cite{veganzones2015nonnegative}, nonnegative tensor train decomposition \cite{lee2016nonnegative}, which are derived by different applications, see also \cite{kolda2009tensor, vervliet2019exploiting}.
 For example, Xu \cite{xu2015alternating} proposed an alternating proximal gradient method for sparse nonnegative Tucker decomposition, while it is only efficient for additive Gaussian noise.
-Qi et al. \cite{qi2018muti} utilized Tucker decomposition to establish the redundant basis of the space of multi-linear maps with the sparsity constraint, and further proposed multi-dimensional synthesis/analysis sparse models to represent multi-dimensional signals effectively and efficiently.
-Moreover, M{\o}rup et al. \cite{morup2008algorithms} showed that sparse nonnegative Tucker decomposition yields a parts-based representation as seen in NMF for two-way data, which is a simpler and more interpretable decomposition than the standard nonnegative Tucker decomposition for multi-dimensional data.
-Furthermore, they showed that sparse nonnegative Tucker decomposition can help reduce ambiguities by imposing constraints of sparseness in the decomposition for model selection and component identification.
-For nonnegative CP decomposition, Veganzones et al. \cite{veganzones2015nonnegative} proposed a novel compression-based nonnegative CP decomposition without sparse constraints for blind spectral unmixing of hyperspectral images, which was only utilized for the observations with additive Gaussian noise.
-Kim et al. \cite{kim2013sparse} proposed a sparse CP decomposition model, which improved the analysis and inference of multi-dimensional data for dimensionality reduction, feature selection as well as signal recovery.
+Other applications about sparse NTF can be found in \cite{qi2018muti, morup2008algorithms, kim2013sparse}.